-Other grades may be used in certain situations but are not included in the determination of the grade point average.
-These include I/IC, W, AU, CR, R, CC/IP, and NC which are explained in detail below.
-I/IC-The student was doing satisfactory work but, for reasons beyond his control, he was unable to meet the full requirements of the course and as such is incomplete "I".
+I- The student was doing satisfactory work but, for reasons beyond his control, he was unable to meet the full requirements of the course and as such is incomplete "I".
 Unless otherwise specified by the respective college, an "I" will be changed to the grade of "F" by the University Registrar.
 The course Instructor must submit the final grade no later than 7 weeks after the last day of final exams for the previous semester.
 If a student is assigned an "I", the instructor must notify the student in writing of the requirements for removal of the "I" and of the deadline for removal of the "I" using an extension form.
-A copy of the form must be submitted to the Office of the Registrar at the time the "I" is submitted.

-W-The student was permitted to withdraw without penalty.
+W- The student was permitted to withdraw without penalty.
 Any student who withdraws on or before midterm will receive a W. Withdrawals without penalty will not be permitted after the 8th week of the semester.
 Students must complete the official withdrawal form provided by the Office of the Registrar.

-AU-The student was given permission to audit this course.
+AU- The student was given permission to audit this course.
 After the last day of late registration (last day of drop/add), students may not transfer from audit to credit status.
 Students may change from credit to audit up to the official withdrawal date.

-CR-The student was given credit for a course.
+CR- The student was given credit for a course.
 Most often will be used in process of transferring credits from another university.

-NC-Units for courses which are graded with a "P" (Pass), or "NP" (No Pass) will not be included in the student's GPA calculation.
+NC- Units for courses which are graded with a "P" (Pass), or "NP" (No Pass) will not be included in the student's grade-point average calculation.
 Units for courses which are graded with a "P" will be counted toward the student's degree requirements; those with grades "NP" will not.
+R- Any undergraduate student may retake a course for which he/she received a grade below a "B".